pwndoc-ng/pwndoc-ng/docs/docxtemplate.md

 Creates a clickable "mailto:" link, assumes that input is an email address if no other address has been provided as parameter.

-The character style "Hyperlink" is applied to the generated hyperlink.
+The character style "PwndocLink" is applied to the generated hyperlink.

 > Use in template document
 >```